JulienAssouline/hiRED/README.md

 I built the chat which uses subscriptions to send results every time a particular event happens (exp. a message).

-Also built the redbook page, which is the page that contains a list of all the users.
+I Also built the redbook page, which is the page that contains a list of all the users.
 This page includes pagination and a filter.

 For all features, I was a part of I worked on both the frontend and backend.
 Every page I worked on contains hooks, and I am working on refactoring the queries and mutations so that they contain react-apollo-hooks.